This FAQ contains information for foreign nationals wishing to enter France or already in France, who are affected by the COVID-19 pandemic.

 - I received a visa to travel to France but could not use it because the borders were closed.
 Can I use it later?

 - I am an asylum seeker.
-I have an appointment with the French Office for Refugees (OFPRA).
+I have an appointment with the French Office for the Protection of Refugees and Stateless Persons (OFPRA).
 What should I do?